rexmac/pebble-chronocode/README.md

 **NOTE:** Requires Pebble Firmware v2.0 or greater.

+_The Pebble Firmware v2.0  is still in BETA and has not been officialy released.
+Use AT YOUR OWN RISK.
+Please [see this post](http://www.reddit.com/r/pebble/comments/1ttwv2/should_i_update_my_pebble_to_20/) for more information._

 Watchface app for the Pebble Smartwatch that fills the screen with a sequence of characters, which, at first glance, may appear to be completely random.
 However, all of the words required to display the current time appear